 Although police body cameras have been around for almost a decade, they are still considered unknown territory by the vast majority of the population.
-This article includes interesting and relevant facts about police body cameras you probably didn’t know (but should)!
+This article includes interesting and relevant police body camera facts you probably didn’t know (but should)!

 Fact 1: Lens Angle is Important

 Most Law enforcement agencies prefer body cameras lenses of up to 120°.
 Anything above that will start to distort the image, causing the so-called fisheye effect.

 Fact 2: People Behave When They are on Camera

 In 2014, the first-ever study conducted about the effects of police body cameras found that citizen complaints dropped 88% among officers equipped with cameras.
 Body cameras successfully de-escalate situations because the public knows they are being recorded.

 Fact 3: Most Agencies Don’t Want Night Vision